sodekiranavinash/GoogleWebScrapper/README.md

 # Google WebScraper ( Scrap companies data using existing minimal data )

 ## Introduction
-- This Appplication is initial by me to scrape `google search` in efficient manner without using `proxies` , `costly external softwares` and many more.
+- This Appplication is initiative by me to scrape `google search` in efficient manner without using `proxies` , `costly external softwares` and many more.

--
+- Here iam using some `companies random data` to scrap more data about these companies from google search.

 - This main purpose of this app is to explain steps in scraping `google search` , you can always change below file content to fit your scraping requirements
   -   scraper.py
   -   data_cleaning (if scraped data is dirty)
   -   app.py ( little changes)

 ## How to run
-- install required dependencies using below command
+- Install required dependencies using below command
 ```
 pip install -r requirements.txt